August 2021 Silent Retreat will be held online.

 While you are asked to note specific food restrictions on your registration application, if there are any additional food or medical concerns we should be aware of please let us know of these in advance so we may assist you.

-All remaining balances must be paid in full 30 days prior to the start of the training or your registration will be cancelled for non-payment and you will not be permitted to attend.
+All remaining balances must be paid in full 30 days prior to the start of the retreat or your registration will be cancelled for non-payment and you will not be permitted to attend.

-A refund (minus your $100 non-refundable deposit) will be made for cancellations submitted in writing 30 days prior to the training.
+A refund (minus your $300 non-refundable deposit) will be made for cancellations submitted in writing 30 days prior to the retreat.
 No refunds will be allowed after that date.

 In the unlikely event that the course is cancelled, UC San Diego Center for Mindfulness is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.